 I began my new career in Psychology in 2000 by writing a book on overcoming love loss, called “Heartbreak No More” and came to Tulsa to record the audio book.
 I intended to return to Phoenix, but the Tulsa World did a news story about the success of the program and my counseling practice exploded.

-So, for two decades now, I’ve lived in Tulsa!
+So, for two decades, I’ve lived in Tulsa!
 I’ve been an Adjunct Professor at Tulsa Community College, trained other Counselors through St. John’s Hospital and toured the state speaking for the Oklahoma Marriage Initiative.
 But my true passion is still being a Licensed Professional Counselor for hundreds of adults kids, couples and families.
 The end of each work day still leaves me thankful and satisfied.
 In the past three years we’ve added telehealth video Counseling to our practice and I’ve become a National Board Certified Neurofeedback Provider (BCIA BCN).
 Neurofeedback is incredibly helpful for people and has expanded the effectiveness of what we do.

 Katie has worked in radio and television since she was a kid.
 She’s currently the cohost of the morning show for KXOJ radio in Tulsa (6 to 10 AM every morning on 94.1).
 She was recently voted the top DJ in Tulsa and she loves her job as much as listeners love her.

 Both of us still enjoy watching documentaries, learning about history and reading biographies.
-We’re always remodeling our office building at 71st and Sheridan (it never ends) and I write and record music in our recording studio.
+We’re continually remodeling our office building at 71st and Sheridan (it never ends) and I write and record music in our recording studio.
 We enjoy the company of great people and hanging out with our Chihuahua.
 Life is good.